Administrator-in-Training applicants may apply based on either the 1,000- or 2,000-hour program.

 - Is currently listed on the United States Department of Health and Human Services Office of Inspector General’s List of Excluded Individuals and Entities.

-Please download, print and complete the paper application and submit along with your fees to the address listed below:
+Please download, print, and complete the paper application.
+Submit your application along with the required fees to:

 Tallahassee, FL 32314-6330

 Within 7-14 days of receipt of your application, the board office will notify you of the status of your application and any remaining required documents that need to be submitted.

 Before you may begin the training program, you must find an approved Preceptor.
 To locate a list of all Florida Certified Preceptors, click the “Resources” tab above and select “Preceptor List for AIT Program” from the “Forms & Requests” drop-down menu.

 The following documentation is required to complete your application:

 - Official Final Transcript- Have your official final transcripts mailed directly from your college or university to the board office at:

 Tallahassee, FL 32399-3257